 We began operations in 1989 to provide scholarships to American Indian students and financial support to the tribal colleges.
-Our commitment to our communities and accountability to our donors is reflected in our rankings with charity watchdog organizations.
+Our commitment to our communities and accountability to our donors is reflected in our consistent high rankings from independent charity watchdog organizations.

 - We earned the “Best in America Seal of Excellence” from the Independent Charities of America.
 Of the one million charities operating in the United States, fewer than 2,000 organizations have been awarded this seal.